-Bundesliga champions with five games to spare, Bayern Munich have been in a league of their own in 2017/18.
+Bundesliga champions with five games to spare, Bayern Munich were in a league of their own in 2017/18.

 bundesliga.com shines the spotlight on the irrefutable cornerstones of the red machine's sixth successive title romp…